JohnMurray/pinatra/README.md

 __Update:__ I finished everything that I had planned to do...
 So, unless someone else finds this project interesting, I believe that I am done working on it for now.
-Mainly because there are better/more-mature projects out there and I [hate][1] creating web frameworks in a serious manner without proper justification and "just for fun" isn't a good enough reason to clutter the PHP ecosystem.
+Mainly because there are better/more-mature projects out there.

 If the name of this project isn't enough to let you know what it is, this is a Sinatra clone in PHP.
 Currently this is not a serious project, just a little